Wiz-2/QuizAI/README.md

 Access URL on Replit: https://2391546a-3258-4555-87a3-62ef10d58ab4-00-3se0vajnovebm.worf.replit.dev/

 Request:
-Method: GET
+*Method: GET
-URL: /
+*URL: /

 Response:
-Status Code: 200 OK
+*Status Code: 200 OK
-Body: HTML form
+*Body: HTML form
-Example: Visit http://localhost:5000/ in your browser to access the upload form.

 2. POST '/upload-pdf'
 Description: Handles PDF file uploads, extracts text, stores data in the session, and redirects to the /summary endpoint.
 It is automatically called when clicking on upload button, which would ultimately redirect to summary endpoint.

 Request:
-Method: POST
+*Method: POST
-URL: /upload-pdf
+*URL: /upload-pdf
-Form Data:
-textInput (string): Name of the company. file (file): PDF file to upload.
+*Form Data: textInput (string): Name of the company. file (file): PDF file to upload.

 Response:
-Status Code: 302 Found (Redirect)
+*Status Code: 302 Found (Redirect)
-Body: Redirects to /summary
+*Body: Redirects to /summary
-Errors:
-400 Bad Request if file part is missing, no file is selected, or invalid file format.
+*Errors: 400 Bad Request if file part is missing, no file is selected, or invalid file format.

 3. GET '/summary'
 Description: Retrieves company name and transcript text from the session, generates a summary, and returns it as JSON.

 Request:
-Method: GET
+* Method: GET
-URL: /summary
+*URL: /summary

 Response:
-Status Code: 200 OK
+*Status Code: 200 OK
-Body: JSON object containing summaries.
+*Body: JSON object containing summaries.
-Example Response:
+*Example Response:
 {
     "company_name": "Paytm",
     "environmental_risks": "The text does not contain any information on environmental issues, sustainability, or ESG concerns.",